All Episodes

 And the president signed the declaration that Friday, which again, let me give you the date, October 26, 2009.

-You owe me five dinners, Austin Gould.
+You owe me five dinners, Austin Goolsby.

 You owe me five dinners.

-And that was in April, waived, waived to give a temporarily waived and modification to certain requirements to health care facilities and to release funds.
+I said, no, you had to leave Sebilius until October, and that was in April, waived, waived, gave a temporarily waived and modification to certain requirements to healthcare facilities and to release funds.

-But I said Obama, very clear, didn't declare a national emergency until this date.
+I acknowledged that fact on day 11, but I said Obama, very clear, didn't declare a national emergency until this date, and I have another article to prove it to you again.

-So anyway, we're splitting hairs.
+So anyway, we're splitting here.

-Here's the bottom line.
+Here's the bottom line here.

-Parsing of words with you.
+Parsing of words with.

 You owe me five dinners.

-A public health emergency.
+Public health emergency.

-David, did you hear me say 11 days after they identified H1N1 that the Health and Human Services Secretary uh declared uh emergency to get emergency funding, but Obama didn't declare it himself until October.
+David, did you hear me say 11 days after they identified H1N1 that the Health and Human Services Secretary declared emergency to get emergency funding, but Obama didn't declare it himself until October.

 Did you hear me say that?

-I I did hear you say it.
+I did hear you say it.

 How's that?

-That is a yeah, don't you still owe me 10 grand?
+Don't you still owe me 10 grand?

-Only one Obamacare exchange to choose from, and uh every American now is paying almost two hundred uh percent more, so much for saving twenty five hundred dollars a year.
+And every American now is paying almost 200% more so much for saving $2,500 a year.

-Donald Trump declared this a national emergency?
+Has Donald Trump declared this a national emergency?

 Yes, he has.